 After the introduction ofthe developers, operations engineers, and QA specialists received powerful tools for streamlining the delivery of new software.
 Their teams became more closely connected, as developers stopped tossing the code over the wall for Ops engineers to deploy and maintain.

 The software delivery became iterative and the teams were forced to go through the same process over and over again.
 They began to realize it’s better to solve the issue once it’s found in order not to provide the fixes after each iteration.
 This bolstered the communication and collaboration between the developers, Ops engineers and QA teams, which naturally evolved into the DevOps culture — cross-functional teams where every member can write the code, test, deploy and maintain it as needed.
 This helped to cut the costs significantly and everyone was happy.

 Crouching cloud, hidden managed services

 This DevOps evolution went in parallel with the maturing of the cloud computing industry and the explosive growth of managed service providers.
 These companies began to specialize in providing DevOps-as-a-Service or developing cloud-based solutions simplifying the CI/CD of code.

-Due to the rise of Managed Service Providers, most of the startups and small-to-medium businesses worldwide received either worthy contractors or handy tools for dealing with the DevOps tasks.
+Due to the rise of, most of the startups and small-to-medium businesses worldwide received either worthy contractors or handy tools for dealing with the DevOps tasks.
 All of the sudden, the DevOps teams turned into the plug of the software delivery pipeline.
 Why did it happen?
 Because the DevOps engineers were not developing this new sweet and sparky software functionality.
 They were needed to run the infrastructure and for… not much else, actually.

 Managed services: killers of DevOps.
 Or not?